-8.4 The semi-automated reference system
+9.5 The semi-automated reference system

-The semi-automatic system does not make use of a reference manager or an external bibliography file as discussed above.
+The semi-automated reference system does not make use of a reference manager or an external bibliography file as discussed above.
 In the semi automated referencing system, IATEX keeps track of the cross-referencing but you need to manually type in all references the way they should appear.
-This means that you need to create a reference list at the end of your document following a specific format.
+First, you must have loaded the natbib package.
+Then you must add your references manually in an environment located where you want the reference list to appear The environment with one reference added looks as follows.

 '''

 \begin{thebibliography}{}

-\bibitem[Smith, 2013]{Smith_Bad_2013}

-Smith, A.Z., 2013.
-Bad science -- surviving in the jungle.

-\textit{Journal of Long-winded Pseudoscience}, 23, 214--523.
+'''

+'''

+\bibitem[Beaty, 1989]{beaty_great_1989}

+Beaty CB, 1989.
+Great big boulders I have known.

+\textit{Geology}, 17 (4), 349--352.

 '''